 During peak registration (August and January) the office is open extended hours.
 Summer Friday hours may vary.

-Use the form below to help you estimate your costs for the upcoming semester.
+Use the form below to help you estimate your costs for the upcoming semester based on credit hours.